neurallayer/roboquant/THIRDPARTY.md

 * [FastCSV](https://github.com/osiegmar/FastCSV): an ulta-fast and easy to use CSV parser

-# Other artefacts
+## Other artefacts
 * Comfortaa font created by Johan Aakerlund, I love how *roboquant* looks like using Comfortaa font
-* Robot image from Free Vector Charactors (as seen on the README page)
+* Robot image from Free Vector Characters, as also seen on the README page and [roboquant.org](https://roboquant.org) website.